physrisk/website-source/articles/2012/what-can-the-bass-diffusion-model-tell-us-about-piracy.md

 experiences.
 Most of arguments by the ACTA supporters nicely fit into the phrase "property is sacred", which is one of the main postulates of liberal ideology.
-The only thing that is strange here is that another postulate of the same ideology is the sacrality economic and social freedom of each individual.
+The only thing that is strange here is that another postulate of the same ideology is the sacred nature of economic and social freedom of each individual.
 Which is obviously breached if very person using the Internet is assumed to be criminal by definition.
 ACTA's opposition relies on a more diverse set of arguments.
 Yet I find the